-Europol’s three main goals are:
+Europol’s Strategy has three main goals:

 1. To become the EU information hub on crime, providing information-sharing capabilities to law enforcement authorities in the Member States

 Cooperation between Member States in identifying common information gaps and investigation priorities is essential and will be strengthened.
-Europol’s unique capabilities provide the opportunity for it to:

 2. To provide the most effective operational support and expertise to investigations in Member States by developing and employing a comprehensive portfolio of services